mchirino89/mchirino89.github.io/_posts/swift/2021-05-03-documentation-in-practice.md

 ## Using jazzy for the job

 We established above documentation must be foundable beyond your IDE, in other words anyone in need for any of your APIs shouldn't have to go through the source code of them necessarily in order to consume them properly.
 So how do we achieve this?
 One way is using a great tool built specifically for this task: [Jazzy][jazzy].

+Jazzy is a command-line utility maintained by the folks of [realm][realm] that generates documentation for Swift and Objective-C, directly from  both source code and compiled modules.
+It dumps all that generated docs into a well formatted static site that resembles Apple's official documentation styling.

 ### Prerequisites